stephanlindauer/lazyImages/README.md

 Prepare your img elements attributes

-* `src` - can be empty, contain a loading gif or maybe even a base64 encoded transparent pixel XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+* `src` - can be empty, contain a loading gif or maybe even a base64 encoded transparent pixel (which would be `src="data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw=="`)
 * `class` - choose your own class name to describe those images like class="lazyImages"
 * `data-original` - define an attribute to store the actual source address of your image.
 You can also change the name of that attribute to something else like "rel=''" but you will have to let the plugin know by passing in the new name via the "sourceAttribute" field in the configuration object.
-* `width and height` - not mandatory XXXXXXXXXXXXXXXXX but nice to have.
-Saves the browser from having to rerender certain bits and pieces of your site when it gets the actual dimensions.
+* `width and height` - not mandatory but nice to have.
+Saves the browser from having to rerender certain bits and pieces of your site when it gets the actual size of the image.

 ``` html
 <img src="images/placeholder.png" data-original="images/1.jpg" class="lazy-image" width="200px" height="200px" />